- Explore wildlife rehabilitation

 Wildlife rehabilitation directory

-Click on the map below to locate a licensed wildlife rehabilitator in your area.
+Click on the county links below to locate a licensed wildlife rehabilitator in your area.
 Please note that this listing only represents a portion of Wisconsin's licensed wildlife rehabilitators.
 Contact the DNR's call center available 7 a.m. to 10 p.m. if you are having trouble locating a wildlife rehabilitator in your area.
 If you are a licensed Wisconsin wildlife rehabilitator and would like to be added to our webpage, please contact Wildlife Health.

 Until transport to a licensed wildlife rehabilitator can be arranged, any sick, injured and/or orphaned wildlife should be placed inside a ventilated container in a dark, warm and quiet place away from human disturbances, such as children and pets.
 Do not provide food or water, as this can do more harm than good if the animal is not in optimal body condition or offered the wrong diet.
 Recommendations for Transporting Wildlife